pycentroid/pycentroid/README.md

 ## pycentroid.data

-Next-generation ORM data module of pycentroid for developing data-driven application and services.
+A next-generation ORM data module for developing data-driven application and services.

 ```python
 from pycentroid.data.application import DataApplication